 So these are just great stories.
 It's not really a how-to book.
 It's more of a storybook than anything else, but it is a celebrated bestseller.
 And it often offers an understanding and a solution to most people's personal financial problems, whether they know it or not, it identifies what your problems are, but revealed inside of the book are the secrets to acquiring money, keeping the money, and making money, earn more money for you, which really parallels perfectly with what I talk about all the time.

 And that is the three categories, buckets, or areas of creating wealth.
-And that makes money, grow your money and protect your money.
+And that makes money, grows your money and protects your money.
 So anyway, stick to the original edition.
 It is the original uncensored version of the book, the language of the content, and the message from the author.
 George S Clason, I believe that's how you pronounce his last name.

 And this book was actually written in 1926.
 So it's way back there.
 In fact, it's even before Napoleon Hill's Think and Grow Rich.
 Now, fast-forward to the recent past as in the 21st century, the next book I'm sure many of you are familiar with, but probably most of you are not a book by Darren Hardy called The Compound Effect: Jumpstart Your Income, Your Life, Your Success.